 There is no statute of limitations on going back to school.

 Part of my reasoning for completing a Ph.D. at 64 is that I want to continue to work as long as I’m able.
-There are people in their 70s who get degrees simply for the sense of accomplishment.
+There are people in their 70s who earn degrees simply for the sense of accomplishment.
 It’s never too late.

 For our students who have recently graduated, I hope that you have already felt the personal satisfaction of continuing your education, and that the education you’ve received has opened your eyes to new possibilities in your career.
-While you have recently completed your degree, it’s my hope that you will view your nursing education as a lifelong pursuit.
+While you have recently earned your degree, it’s my hope that you will view your nursing education as a lifelong pursuit.

 We need more highly educated nurses to lead us to where we need to be as a profession.
 Chamberlain will be there for you to continue to foster and facilitate your lifelong learning in nursing along the way.
 Congratulations!